 Limited to 8 men

 Group Sessions are $30/session, with payment due in full upon registration.
 Total cost: $210

 Due to the nature of the group, it is important that group members commit to attend all sessions.
 While we understand life and family emergencies may interfere, your consistency and presence is important for the continuity of the group and to offer dignity and honor to group members.
 Please review your calendar prior to registration.
 Thank you!

 This is a support group, and not intended to be considered a therapy group.

 Jesse French, RP Chief of Next Steps

 I serve as the Chief of Next Steps for our partner men's ministry called Restoration Project.
 We seek to restore men through helping them intentionally engage as fathers and brothers.
-My two years of work at Restoration Project have been the biggest and best surprise of my life.
+My three years of work at Restoration Project have been the biggest and best surprise of my life.
 I'm humbled and grateful to be part of work that not only values the pursuit of men's hearts, but does so in a unique way through the intentional weaving of experience, story, and blessing.

 I continue to be amazed at God's goodness and healing that shows up time and time again when men dare to open their story.
 I am thrilled to facilitate this group and see how we'll encounter God in new ways as comb through our lives with hopeful curiosity.
 I've lived in Fort Collins my entire life and adore my wife and three kids.
 I believe Cutthroat Trout are the pinnacle of Creation, followed closely by Angus cattle.